What if I need to change my appointment?

 If you’re staying for any length of time at the hospital, either for day care or as an inpatient, there are certain things you need to bring with you and other things you might want to consider bringing.

-If you are being admitted for a stay as an inpatient, please bring your own medicines from home.
-If you are coming for an outpatient or day care appointment, please bring a list of your current medicines, such as your repeat prescription list or medication reminder charts.
+If you are being admitted for a stay as an inpatient, please bring your own medicines from home, and inform your physician and nurses about it.
+If you are coming for an outpatient or day case appointment, please bring a list of your current medicines, such as your repeat prescription list or medication reminder charts.

 - Toiletries and nightclothes